mdegat01/addon-amr2mqtt/amr2mqtt/DOCS.md

 The original setup of this repository is by [Mike Degatano][mdegat01].

-The amridm2mqtt service ported here was created by [ragingcomputer][ragingcomputer].
+The amridm2mqtt service this was built off of was created by [ragingcomputer][ragingcomputer].

 For a full list of all authors and contributors, check [the contributor's page][contributors].